pachyderm/pachyderm/doc/pachctl/pachctl_create-job.md

 ### Synopsis

-Create a new job from a spec, the spec looks like this
+Create a new job from a spec, the spec looks like this:
 ```
 {
   "transform": {